AvivYaish/mastro-nando/README.md

 ## Contributor setup

-After cloning this [GitHub repository](https://github.com/foxyseta/mastro-nando), you might want to follow through with the documentation relating [VS Code's Extension API](https://code.visualstudio.com/api).
+After cloning this repository, you might want to follow through with the documentation relating [VS Code's Extension API](https://code.visualstudio.com/api).